Azure-Samples/azurearc-samples/201/ReadMe.md

     ```

 4. Create Azure and Arc denependencies such as Azure KeyVault (AKV) with access policy, Azure Container Registry (ACR) with access token, and Arc-enabled KeyVault extension.
     - **Recommended**: use bicep included in the sample to automatically create all Azure and Arc resources.
 To do that, fill out the [main.parameters.json](.\201bicep\infra\main.parameters.json) file and deploy the bicep template using the below command in the 201bicep folder and follow the prompt to create an environment name, select a subscription/location and so on.
-Please note that some resource names in main.parameters.json must be globally unique.
+Please note that some resource names in main.parameters.json must be globally unique. *If you need to rerun bicep file, be aware that the accessPolicies in key vault and the token passwords in Azure container registry may be reset.
+Please double check before preceeding to the next step.*

         NOTE: the objid value is the service principal object Id, not the application object Id.
 There're two ways to properly retrieve this Id:
         - **Recommended**: using AZ CLI, specify the display name of the service principal